 They also argued that going to a restaurant is a more regulated, safer experience than shopping at any of the big box stores.

 Republican lawmakers also have been critical of the governor, saying her policies have amounted to picking winners and losers amid the economic fallout.
-A lawsuit over fines levied against any businesses found in violation of the state’s public health order is pending before the state Supreme Court.
+A lawsuit over fines levied against any businesses found in violation of the state’s public health order also is pending before the state Supreme Court.

 The death toll in the state is approaching 550.